Seagate/cortx/doc/be/EOSTUTORIAL.rst

 #########################

-MIO - Maestro I/O Interface that sits on top of EOS Clovis API
+MIO - Maestro I/O Interface that sits on top of CORTX Clovis API

--  MIO is a higher level API on top of Clovis making it easy to use EOS
+-  MIO is a higher level API on top of Clovis making it easy to use CORTX

 -  MIO work leads to work on a POSIX-lite API in Sage2